LibreTechnica/libretechnica.github.io/1-ThreatModel.md

 Article [Digital Freedom: Are Your Rights At Risk?](https://eachother.org.uk/digital-freedom-are-your-rights-at-risk/)

+[Citizen Lav](https://citizenlab.ca) - Citizen Lab is an academic research lab focused on the study of digital threats to civil society and high-level policy engagement.

 1.1	Threat categories

 1.1.1	Commercial – Ad-trackers, printers not scanning after ink runs out